What Is Idiopathic Scoliosis?

 Some kids with severe scoliosis need a type of surgery called a spinal fusion.
 During the operation, an orthopedic surgeon straightens the spine as much as possible and holds it in place with rods and screws.
 The surgeon then puts in a to join (fuse) some of the vertebrae together.
 That way, the curve can't get worse.

-When treatment is over, kids are able to live full and active lives.
+Kids with scoliosis can live full and active lives.
 As long as people with scoliosis get the right treatment as kids, the spine usually won't continue to curve after they're done growing.

 - Scoliosis: Bracing